Frequently Asked Questions

 Learning support services are offered to meet the diverse learning needs of our student population, specifically those students who require additional services in order to be successful in the mainstream classroom.
 This includes specialized class instruction from our learning support teachers in the areas of mathematics and reading.
 YISS is also one of the few authorized schools in Asia, and the only school in Korea, to provide the Arrowsmith Program for students with learning difficulties and other cognitive impairments.

-Grade K-4 applicants should provide standardized test scores, if available, at the time of application.
+Applicants for kindergarten-4th grade should provide standardized test scores, if available, at the time of application.
 Otherwise, the applicant may need to complete onsite testing at YISS.
 If testing results are not provided, but are required, YISS Admissions will contact you after your application has been completed.

 Open Test Sites are offered at many locations throughout the year in the US.
 You may also register online to take the test at a domestic or international Prometric Testing office.
 Fees range from $105 - $185, depending on the type of testing center.